Wenjian-Du/MDSfromkNN/README.md

 # MDSfromkNN
-# The code will be released soon
+# The data will be released soon